Player ratings: Fulham 1-4 Wolverhampton Wanderers

 Written by George Rossiter on 23rd November 2024

 Fulham’s worst performance of the season came on a wet and windy Saturday afternoon at Craven Cottage as Gary O’Neil’s relegation-threatened Wolves took all three points back to the Midlands.
-A capitulation in the final stages once down to ten men may exaggerate the gap between the sides in the scoreline, but make no mistake, this was a deserved victory for Wolves and a game which should teach Fulham many lessons about adaptability and outright fighting spirit.
+A capitulation in the final stages once down to 10 men may exaggerate the gap between the sides in the scoreline, but make no mistake, this was a deserved victory for Wolves and a game that should teach Fulham many lessons about adaptability and outright fighting spirit.
 Strap in ladies and gentleman…

 Bernd Leno

 Made a decent start to the game, comfortably saving a fierce strike from outside the box from the boot of Joao Gomes.
 Analysing Leno’s efforts from that point on is difficult, especially in a game where we conceded four.
 You wouldn’t say he was terrible for any of the four, but nor would you say he came particularly close to bringing out an impressive save for any either.
 Also, a lack of leadership was evident at times in the second half and, as designated captain, he might take some flack for that.
-5.5/10.
+5.5/10

 Kenny Tete